eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Log Levels

-The following log levels are supported, ordered by the ammount of information displayed from highest to lowest.
+The following log levels are supported, ordered by the amount of information displayed from highest to lowest.

 * VERBOSE - all available information is displayed
 * DEBUG - information to support debugging on developer side
 * INFO - run state information for the user
 * WARN - indicates a potential problem which requires investigation
-* ERR - an error occured that may be handled on application side or by RouDi
+* ERR - an error occurred that may be handled on application side or by RouDi
-* FATAL - an error occured and RouDi is unable to continue
+* FATAL - an error occurred and RouDi is unable to continue
 * OFF - no logging information

 For ERR and FATAL see also error levels MODERATE, SEVERE (logged with LogErr) and FATAL (logged with LogFatal) in [Error Levels](#Error-Levels).
 The levels ERR and FATAL are only supposed to be used together with the error handler, i.e. need to be accompanied with a corresponding error handler call (currently this cannot be enforced).